Georgia women start slow, Staiti finishes strong to advance

-Georgia advances in the Alamo Region to face the winner of the Oregon-South Dakota game.
+Georgia advances in the Alamo Region to face sixth-seeded Oregon, which held to South Dakota to nine first-half points.

 Staiti and Gabby Connally were not in the starting lineup for the first time in 26 games.
 Staiti was late getting to San Antonio due to undisclosed medical reason and Connally rolled her ankle in a practice after the SEC championship game.